serverless-heaven/serverless-webpack/README.md

 A Serverless v1.x plugin to build your lambda functions with [Webpack][link-webpack].

 This plugin is for you if you want to use the latest Javascript version with [Babel][link-babel];
-use custom [resource loaders][link-webpack-loaders];
-try your lambda functions locally and much more!
+use custom [resource loaders][link-webpack-loaders], optimize your packaged functions individually and much more!

 > **BREAKING CHANGE IN v2**: `webpack` must now be installed alongside `serverless-webpack` as a peer dependency.
 This allows more control over which version of Webpack to run.